itaedel/Benefits-In-A-Click/index.md

 ## Features

 - **User-friendly Interface:** Easy to navigate and use.
-- **Quick Access to a Variety of Benefits:** Quickly and easily find benefits quickly.
+- **Quick Access to a Variety of Benefits:** Find benefits quickly and easily.
 - **Updates Regularly:** The database is constantly being updated with the latest benefits.

 ## Screenshots